OpenBB-finance/openbb-docs/content/pro/widgets.md

     <img width="300" alt="hover on title" src="https://github.com/user-attachments/assets/7d1ea855-e77a-4eab-9330-b8a4d9e58bf5" />
 </div>

 - **Staleness Indicator**: When the user hovers on the indicator it shows how recent the data is: Green if updated within the last 30 seconds; Yellow if updated between 30 seconds and 5 minutes ago; Red oif updated over 5 minutes ago.
-If the user wants to get latest data for a particular widget all that is needed is clicking in the indicator icon to fetch data.
+If the user wants to get latest data for a particular widget all that is needed is clicking in the indicator icon to fetch/refresh the data.

 <div style={{display: 'flex', justifyContent: 'center'}}>
     <img width="300" alt="staleness indicator" src="https://github.com/user-attachments/assets/ca21f129-5c3d-4c33-9997-338f1180677b" />
 </div>

 - **Symbol**: Some widgets are associated with a symbol.
 Changing this symbol updates the table content to reflect the new symbol.